C-MCTS: Safe Planning with Monte Carlo Tree Search: Introduction

-We propose a novel~\ac{MCTS}-based approach for solving~\ac{CMDP} problems called Constrained MCTS (C-MCTS),\footnote{\url{https://github.com/mutschcr/C-MCTS}} see Fig.~\ref{fig:training_loop}.
-We utilize a high-fidelity simulator to collect different sets of trajectories under different safety constraint satisfaction levels.
-Utilizing a simulator has several benefits, since violating cost-constraints has no real-world implications.
-Also, we can construct scenarios with high safety implications that have rare occurrences in the real world.
-The samples collected are used to train a safety critic offline, which is used during deployment within \ac{MCTS} to make cost predictions and avoid tree expansion to unsafe states.
-The proposed method manages to construct a deeper search tree with fewer planning iterations compared to the state of the art, while discovering solutions that operate safely closer to the cost-constraint, thus leading to higher rewards.
+We propose Constrained MCTS (C-MCTS), an~\ac{MCTS}-based approach for solving CMDPs (Fig.~\ref{fig:train_part}).
+We use a high-fidelity simulator to collect trajectories under different safety constraint satisfaction levels.
+This allows for violating cost-constraints during training with no impact, as well as simulating rare events that have a safety impact.
+With these samples, we train a safety critic \emph{offline}, which is used during deployment within \ac{MCTS} to make cost predictions and avoid tree expansion to unsafe states.
+C-MCTS constructs deeper search trees with fewer planning iterations compared to the state-of-the-art while operating safely closer to the cost-constraint, thus leading to higher rewards.